kvnn/kevinriggen/_Bitcoin/2015-04-13-Truthcoin-Whitepaper-Notes.md

 5. Decisions Mature
     - Voting is done on the Outcome of all the Branch's Decisions which matured this Voting Period
-    - Voters encrypt, sign and broadcast a BVallot which contains their Votes and a new public key
+    - Voters encrypt, sign and broadcast a Ballot which contains their Votes and a new public key
     - Voters can change their Ballot at any time - only the last Ballot stands

 6. Votes Decrypted